sdgdsffdsfff/cat.go/README.md

 		e.SetStatus("0")
 		e.Complete()
 	}()

-FUNCTIONS
+###FUNCTIONS
 	func Cat_init_if()
-        Cat_init_if initialize cat.go, which must be down before any other
+	//Cat_init_if initialize cat.go, which must be down before any other
-        operations, for which Instance called it automatically.
+        //operations, for which Instance called it automatically.

         func Instance() interface{}
-        As it's not recommended to apply thread local in go, apps with cat.go
+        //As it's not recommended to apply thread local in go, apps with cat.go
-        have to call Instance, keep and manage the instance returned properly.
+        //have to call Instance, keep and manage the instance returned properly.